 The body will actually start to suppress GABA activity and even boost glutamate to compensate.

-It will reduce natural levels of GABA by reducing the number of receptors after a period of time.
+It will reduce natural levels of GABA by reducing the number and sensitivity of receptors after a period of time.

 This goes all the way down to the very DNA that makes the proteins that form the GABA receptors!

 That can occur after a few weeks of use.

 The drug (Ativan in our case) will have less and less effect.

 You'll need more and more to get the same effect.

 This just confirms the body's panic and it suppresses more and more natural GABA function.

 You can see that this eventually ends in a total collapse.
 It's a living hell.